Christina5P/Mindful-Rise/README.md

 ## Blog Page
 In blog page, I would like to have a clean and calm style.
-You would be able to search for a blog by category.
+You would be able to choose a category you are interested in and you should see on the buttons which choice you have done.
+I made that with a calm headlight color.
+It also starts with "All Categories" button, so its clear and easy too navigate.
+I also implemented a feee text search bar (check of containing letters ) for a blog by category.
+And you have a clear button to quickly navigate to all posts and get easy to make searches.
+When you open  a post, you see a button to quickly come back to the index again.

+If you find an interersting post, you have an option to share it in social media below the posts.

 You have to be loggedd in to comment a post, in a easy way.
-As an admin, it should be easy to approve comments, so you have a filter choice nad can approve multiple comments at same time.
+As an admin, it should be easy to approve comments, so you have a filter choice and can approve multiple comments at same time.
+You are also able to deit or delete your comment and receive alerts of update or a flag if you are sure that you want to delete a post.

 ## Nav Bar
 ## Footer